nickerso/cellml-spec-sphinx-test/source/import-units-element-item.rst

-Import units element information items (referred to in this specification as import units elements) are element information items in the CellML 1.2 namespace with local name equal to units which appear as children of import elements.
+Import units element information items (referred to in this specification as import units elements) are element information items in the CellML 1.1 namespace with local name equal to units, which appear as children of import elements.

 Specific information items